 note : In version 2.0 we don’t have a style_picker property, so you have to type in the name of the style you want for the text.
 We are planning to add that in an upcoming release.

 Hopefully the comments in the code you can download above make sense, but here is a quick note on one item which can be a little confusing.
-We have here specified a scale factor for the fontsize.
-Now all low level drawing elements are driven by the same scale.
-Think of these as a distance without a specific physical size.
+We have specified a scale factor for the font size here.
+All low level drawing elements are now driven by the same scale, think of these as a distance without a specific physical size.
 Essentially all components at the same scale will be comparable.
-This means the radius of a circle is a distance that is compatible to the fontsize (in this case the height of the font).
-So as long as we are inside the same component no matter what size it is made externally it is totally valid to use proportional constants like this between the radius of the circle and height of the text.
+This means the radius of a circle is a distance that is compatible to the font size (in this case the height of the font).
+So as long as we are inside the same component no matter what size it is made externally, it is totally valid to use proportional constants like this between the radius of the circle and height of the text.

 //40 is a default radius size to compare the current radius size to.